 While traditional cast iron cookware is still an essential part of any kitchen the majority of cooks and chefs prefer the enameled version.
 Enamel-coated cast iron is much easier to clean and there are no seasoning issues.
-Inner coating provides non-stick properties and prevents iron leaching into your food.
+The inner coating provides non-stick properties and prevents iron leaching into your food.
 This cookware pieces come in a variety of vibrant colors to meet customer expectations and to match existing colors in kitchen design.

 Is Enameled Cast Iron Cookware Safe?